 Take advantage of free museum nights

 NYC has a ridiculous amount of museums worth visiting, though the entry fees are often quite steep.
 Most New Yorkers know of all the free museum nights, and it’s rare for us to pay full price for admission (we’re usually spending 50% of our salary on rent).
-Here are a few of the most useful.
+Here are a few of the best free museums in NYC and any day/time restrictions.

 1) The Museum of Modern Art is free on Fridays from 4–8 PM.
 It will be quite crowded, though.